Yash-Kavaiya/Angular-Flask-Dialogflow-API/README.md

 - Add error handling and logging
 - Implement session management for multiple users
-- Add support for other Dialogflow features like audio input
+- Add support for other Dialogflow CX features

 ## Deployment